GAZ-M20 Pobeda: Versions

 Total production of the Pobeda was 235,999, including 37,492 taxis and 14,222 cabriolets.
 A great number of cars was used by government organizations and government-owned corporations, including taxicab parks (there were no private taxis in the USSR).
 Despite its 16,000 ruble price tag, with average wage 800 ruble, the Pobeda was available to buy for ordinary citizens, and by 1954–1955 the demand for cars in the USSR started to exceed production, and there appeared long queues to buy a car.
 The Pobeda provided the first serious opportunity for the Soviet automobile industry to export cars, and "Western drivers found it to be almost indestructible".

 The Pobeda was replaced by the GAZ M21 Volga.

 Export

 The car was a successful export for the USSR, and the design was licensed to the Polish FSO (Passenger Automobile Factory) factory in Warsaw, where it was built as the FSO Warszawa beginning in 1951, continuing until 1973.
-A few were reported to have been assembled in Pyongyang, North Korea, although their existence is disputed.
+A few were reported to have been assembled in Pyongyang, North Korea, although this appears to have been a hoax.
+One example was shown in China as the Yuejin CN-750 but this never entered production and was most likely a Russian-made car.

+The Pobeda was popular in Finland, where postwar import controls limited the availability of Western cars.
+It was the most popular car for taxis in the 1950s, and as late as 1963 there were still 5,644 Pobedas registered in the country.
+The name of Finnish rock band Popeda is an intentional misspelling of "Pobeda", chosen in ironic contrast to another band called Rock Cadillac.